 About the Data: This Adweek Media/Harris Poll was conducted online within the US between October 5 and 7, 2010 among 2,098 adults (aged 18 and over).
 Figures for age, sex, race/ethnicity, education, region and household income were weighted where necessary to bring them into line with their actual proportions in the population.
 Where appropriate, this data were also weighted to reflect the composition of the adult online population.
 Propensity score weighting was also used to adjust for respondents’ propensity to be online.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Creative & Production, Government & Politics, Media & Entertainment, Men, PR, Promotions, Coupons & Co-op, Traditional, Women, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Creative & Production, Data-driven, Government & Politics, Media & Entertainment, Men, PR, Promotions, Coupons & Co-op, Traditional, Women, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.